 This data is to be used for graphical representation only.
-The accuracy is not to be takenused as data produced by a Registered Professional Land Surveyor (RPLS) for the State of Texas.
-This product is for informational purposes and may not have been prepared for or be suitable for legal, engineeing, or survinging purposes.
-It does minimise the contenground user of the survival survival survival survival to a survival property boundaries.
-(Texas Government Code § 2051.102)
+The accuracy is not to be taken/used as data produced by a Registered Professional Land Surveyor (RPLS) for the State of Texas.
+This product is for informational proposes and may not part been prejude for or the state to head, and the state of the state of texas.
+This product is for an explored ground survey and represents only the approximate relative location of property boundaries.
+(Texas Government Code § 2061.102)